FaresAhmed74/CICD-ODC-Project/README.md

 ---

 ## Setup Instructions
+Make sure to download Docker, Ansible and Jenkins first
 ### 1. Create a Docker Image
 - Write a `Dockerfile` to containerize the application.
 - Build the Docker image: